 Bank Accounting in SAP S4H FI: Business Process Design Document

-The Business Process Design (BPD) document provides a deep dive into the key business processes within the Bank Accounting module and offers detailed steps for managing various activities such as bank reconciliations, funds transfers, and check clearing.
+This Business Process Design (BPD) document provides a deep dive into the key business processes within the Bank Accounting module and offers detailed steps for managing various activities such as bank reconciliations, funds transfers, and check clearing.

 1. Maintain Bank Master Data